bobbytrapz/autosr/README.md

 autosr makes modest use of memory even including multiple instances of streamlink.

-Resource use depends on how often the people you track record at the same time.
+Memory use grows as more people are recorded at the same time.

 For what it's worth, I track around 100 people without problems.

-Streams that last around an hour use about 1GB of space each.
+Streams that last around an hour take about 1GB of space each.

 ## Bugs